Safe Repositioning Patients in Healthcare: Techniques, Tools & Best Practice

 Types of Repositioning and When to Use Them

-Repositioning helps stop pressure sores and keeps the body working well.
+Repositioning helps prevent pressure sores and keeps the body working well.
 Different positions are used for different reasons.
 Here are the common ones and when to use them:

 Common Positions

-• Supine – lying flat on their back.
+• Supine – lying flat on the back

-• 30-degree tilt – slightly turned to one side to reduce pressure.
+• 30‑degree tilt – slightly turned to reduce pressure

-People in bed are usually moved every 2 to 4 hours.
-Those in chairs are moved every hour.
-This helps prevent pressure sores.
-The exact timing depends on each person’s needs and care plan.
-Let’s go in each in details below:
+People in bed are usually repositioned every 2–4 hours.
+Those in chairs should be repositioned every hour.
+The exact timing depends on the person’s needs and care plan.

 Supine Position (Lying on Back)